 Tana Lin fights hard for her clients, building cases that are legally and factually compelling.
 Tana has over 25 years of litigation experience in civil and criminal matters in state and federal courts throughout the country.
 She is a member of the firm’s nationally recognized Complex Litigation Group.

 Tana joined Keller Rohrback in 2004 after practicing as a civil rights and criminal defense attorney.
 She began her legal career as a trial attorney with the Public Defender Service for the District of Columbia, one of the preeminent public defender offices in the country, where she handled cases at the trial level and argued appellate cases before the District of Columbia Court of Appeals.

 Tana then joined the Employment Litigation Section of the Civil Rights Division of the U.S. Department of Justice where she enforced federal discrimination laws across the country.
 At DOJ, and later at the Chicago District Office of the U.S. Equal Employment Opportunity Commission, she investigated and prosecuted employment discrimination cases against large governmental entities such as the Louisiana State Police and private corporations such as Wal-Mart.
-She also served as the Litigation coordinator for the Michigan Poverty Law Program, developing statewide projects to address issues facing the underprivileged and crafting creative solutions by developing partnerships with interested stakeholders.
+She also served as the Litigation Coordinator for the Michigan Poverty Law Program, developing statewide projects to address issues facing low income communities and crafting creative solutions by developing partnerships with interested stakeholders.